Policy 385: Appointments of Opportunity

 Covered Individuals: Benefited Employees

-Responsible Executive: Vice President for Business and Finance
+Responsible Executive: Vice President for Finance and Administrative Services

 Policy Custodian: Office of Human Resources, Associate Vice President of Human Resources